developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to perform an Action to control device heaters.

-When this Managed Configuration is specified, then the Managed Configuration **Power Configuration - Heater Select** must be specified to identify the Heater to be affected.
+When this Managed Configuration is specified, the Managed Configuration **Power Configuration - Heater Select** must be specified to identify the Heater to be affected.

 The value of this Managed Configuration specifies one of the following Action values: